HL7/fhir-mCODE-ig/input/pagecontent/conformance-profiles.md

 ### Profile Base

 Most mCODE profiles are based on US Core profiles defined in the [US Core Implementation Guide (v4.0.1)](http://hl7.org/fhir/us/core/index.html).
 For example, [CancerPatient] is based on the [US Core Patient][USCorePatient] profile.
-Because of the way profiles work in FHIR, any resource that validates against an mCODE profile that is based a US Core profile will automatically be in compliance with the US Core profile.
+Because of the way profiles work in FHIR, any resource that validates against an mCODE profile that is based on a US Core profile will automatically be in compliance with the US Core profile.

 Where US Core does not provide an appropriate base profile, mCODE profiles FHIR resources.
 An example is [CancerDiseaseStatus], based on Observation because US Core does not provide a profile for non-laboratory observations.